Loss of pressure in the fuel system

 2. Loosen the clamps and disconnect hoses 1 and 2 from regulator 5.
 Disconnect the block with wires from connector 4 of the regulator.

-Checking the idle air control
+Checking the idle speed control valve

 • 1.
-Remove the idle air control.
+Remove the idle speed control valve.

 • 2.
 Apply a direct current of 12 V to the middle contact of the regulator connector and alternately to the side contacts